-Up to Units, with each Unit consisting of one Class A ordinary share and one warrant to purchase one-half of a Class A ordinary share at an exercise price of \$ (or 115% of the price of each Unit sold in the offering) which will be immediately exercisable and will expire on the third anniversary of the original issuance date.
-The Units will not be certificated and the Class A ordinary shares and the warrants are immediately separable and will be issued separately in this offering.
+Up to 8,000,000 Units, with each Unit consisting of one Class A ordinary share and one warrant to purchase one-half of a Class A ordinary share at an exercise price of \$5.50 (or 105% of the price of each Unit sold in the offering) which will be immediately exercisable and will expire on the fifth anniversary of the original issuance date.
+Up to 4,000,000 of the Units will be sold to investors at an initial closing and, thereafter, for a period of 45 days, such investors who purchased Units at the initial closing will have the right to purchase up to such number of additional units as equals the number of Units purchased by each of them at the initial closing, on the same terms as the Units purchased at the initial closing.
+The Units will not be certificated and the Class A ordinary shares and the warrant are immediately separable and will be issued separately in this offering.

-Public offering price per Unit
+Public price per Unit

-US\$ .
+US\$5.25.